-My research provides a substantive body of evidence that liana leaves are responding to elevated CO2.
+My research provides a substantive body of evidence that liana leaves are responding to elevated atmospheric CO2.
 However, there are still questions left unresolved about what effects these leaf-level responses may have on liana growth and allometry, and consequently on forest assemblages more generally.
-I did not find any evidence of augmented liana growth as a response to elevated CO2, but there are clear and present differences in the spectral response of lianas, which indicates that the chemical composition of those lianas exposed to elevated CO2 differs from those growing in ambient conditions.
+I did not find any evidence of augmented liana growth as a response to elevated atmospheric CO2, but there are clear and present differences in the spectral response of lianas, which indicates that the chemical composition of those lianas exposed to elevated atmospheric CO2 differs from those growing in ambient conditions.
 The relationship between these indicated changes and the growth of lianas is complex, and more research is needed to explore their interconnectedness.
 This leads to the first of the future questions arising from my research:

-How does elevated CO2 affect the allometry of lianas?
+How does elevated atmospheric CO2 affect the allometry of lianas?

-Elevated CO2 has been shown to affect vessel structure and cambial tissues (Yazaki et al., 2005; Watanabe et al., 2010), wood density and ring structure (Kilpeläinen et al., 2007; Kostiainen et al., 2009; Watanabe et al., 2010; Drew et al., 2017; Arsić et al., 2021) of trees.
-These effects of elevated CO2 have been shown to be species specific within trees (Watanabe et al., 2010; Drew et al., 2017), with evidence of both increases and decreases of wood density (Kostiainen et al., 2009; Watanabe et al., 2010; Drew et al., 2017; Arsić et al., 2021).
-We are yet to explore effects of elevated CO2 on liana wood traits.
+Elevated atmospheric CO2 has been shown to affect vessel structure and cambial tissues (Yazaki et al., 2005; Watanabe et al., 2010), wood density and ring structure (Kilpeläinen et al., 2007; Kostiainen et al., 2009; Watanabe et al., 2010; Drew et al., 2017; Arsić et al., 2021) of trees.
+These effects of elevated atmospheric CO2 have been shown to be species specific within trees (Watanabe et al., 2010; Drew et al., 2017), with evidence of both increases and decreases of wood density (Kostiainen et al., 2009; Watanabe et al., 2010; Drew et al., 2017; Arsić et al., 2021).
+We are yet to explore effects of elevated CO2 conditions on liana wood traits.
 However, this could be a key area of research as liana stem development is atypical of other woody lifeforms, with less investment in supportive tissues, wider transport vessels, and an increased sapwood to hardwood ratio (Rowe and Speck, 1996; Hoffmann et al., 2003; Rowe et al., 2004).
-As the wood of lianas is typically less dense than that of co-occurring trees, it is likely that increased productivity driven by elevated CO2 (Laugier-Kitchener et al., 2022; Venter et al., 2022), could lead to denser more tree like wood.
+As the wood of lianas is typically less dense than that of co-occurring trees, it is likely that increased productivity driven by elevated atmospheric CO2 (Laugier-Kitchener et al., 2022; Venter et al., 2022), could lead to denser more tree like wood.
 Potentially were lianas to follow trends of increasing wood density, this could further increase the mechanical load placed on trees thus placing them at greater risk of injury (Rodríguez et al., 2021).

 Secondly, there is no information available on the root systems of the lianas.
-As such it is currently unknown how they may respond to elevated CO2.
+As such it is currently unknown how they may respond to elevated CO2 conditions.
 Until recently it was presumed that lianas had deeper root systems than those of trees (Andrade et al., 2005; Chen et al., 2015), however recent evidence has shown that lianas have wide spreading horizontal root systems (De Deurwaerder et al., 2018; Smith-Martin et al., 2020).
 Due to the difficulty associated with studying root development, the response of liana root system growth and formation to elevated CO2 concentrations could not be explored in this thesis.
 Elevated CO2 conditions could provide lianas with an opportunity to increase root growth, further increasing the potential for efficient water transport and allocation of resources (De Deurwaerder et al., 2018; Smith-Martin et al., 2020).
 As lianas show traits that align with resource acquisition, e.g. high hydraulic efficiency, low leaf development cost (Gallagher et al., 2011), it would be logical for lianas to increase fine roots, resource gathering, rather than larger structural roots (Smith-Martin et al., 2020).
 An increase in root development would provide a significant advantage over trees in the competition for essential nutrients.
 An advantage that may be key to the development and proliferation of lianas in nutrient limited soils, such as those found at EucFACE and the neo-tropics.